hanniecodes/Tableu-challenge/README.md

 ![image](https://github.com/hanniecodes/Tableu-challenge/blob/main/images/Bike%20type%20by%20station.jpg?raw=true)
 <br>
-In reviewing the map, which has visible locations for the stations and the count of type of ride type used at each station by month, Classic Bikes and Electric Bike use were highest at the top 3 busiest bike stations: Grove St. Path, Hoboken Terminal - Hudson St. & Hudson Pl., and South Waterfront Parkway Sinatra Dr. & 1st.
-However, docked bikes were more popular aat areas that exist along the waterfront or near Liberty Park.
+In reviewing the map, which has visible locations for the stations and the count of a type of ride type used at each station by month, Classic Bikes and Electric Bike use were highest at the top 3 busiest bike stations: Grove St. Path, Hoboken Terminal - Hudson St. & Hudson Pl., and South Waterfront Parkway Sinatra Dr. & 1st.
+However, docked bikes were more popular at areas that exist along the waterfront or near Liberty Park.
 When observing the Area Chart, generally speaking throughout the last six months of this year, docked bikes were used the least.
 Classic Bikes and Electric bike use were similar in use.
-However,classic bike use had the highest number of rides over all ride types.
+However, classic bike use had the highest number of rides overall ride types.

 ## Question4
 <br>